 • Mr. Grinberg's severance protection letter agreement was amended on January 9, 2013, in order to ensure continuity of his services through 2014.
 His amended severance protection letter agreement changes the severance amount to which Mr. Grinberg is entitled from 12 months to 18 months of his then-current salary, less applicable taxes and withholdings, in the event that his employment is terminated without Cause or he resigns for Good Reason at any time during the term of the amended severance protection letter agreement.
-The amended severance protection letter agreement adds to the definition of "Good Reason" any resignation by Mr. Grinberg from the Company on or after the date specified in the amended severance protection letter agreement, so long as he provides the Company with 90 days prior written notice of such resignation.
-The amended severance protection letter agreement also changes the maximum number of months from 12 to 18 for which the Company will pay Mr. Grinberg's COBRA continuation premiums for group health benefits.
-On January 9, 2013, Mr. Grinberg also entered into a letter agreement with the Company pursuant to which the Compensation Committee guaranteed Mr. Grinberg that his 2013 annual bonus will be paid out at least at its target amount.
+The amended severance protection letter agreement adds to the definition of "Good Reason" any resignation by Mr. Grinberg from the Company on or after the date specified in the amended severance protection letter agreement also changes the maximum number of months from 12 to 18 for which the Company will pay Mr. Grinberg's COBRA continuation premiums for group health benefits.
+On January 9, 2013, Mr. Grinberg also entered into a letter agreement with the Company pursuant to which the Company will be paid out at least at its target amount.